sabr-79/kvstore/README.md

 - Tested the storage engine against SQLite (uses B/B+ trees) and PebbleDB (LSM, also written in Go).
 - Lost on writes against both databases, but B+ Trees are more optimized for reads rather than writes
 - Won sequential and warm reads by a large margin due to slotted page layout and cache locality
-- However PebbleDB and SQLite beat the B+ Tree at range scans and cold reads at 1M keys
+- However PebbleDB and SQLite beat the B+ Tree at cold reads at 1M keys

 ## Benchmark Comparison (1M keys, equal memory budget)